NRA speakers unshaken on gun rights after school massacre

 Security experts say the Uvalde case illustrates how fortifying schools can backfire.
 A lock on the classroom door, for instance — one of the most basic and widely recommended school safety measures — kept victims in and police out.

-Texas Sen. Ted Cruz, who, like Trump, is considered a potential presidential candidate in 2024, railed against Democrats’ calls for universal background checks for gun purchases and bans of assault-style weapons and instead pointed to broken families, declining church attendance, social media bullying and video games as the real problems.
+Texas Sen. Ted Cruz, who, like Trump, is considered a potential presidential candidate in 2024, railed against Democrats’ calls for universal background checks for gun purchases and banning assault-style weapons and instead pointed to broken families, declining church attendance, social media bullying and video games as the real problems.

 “Tragedies like the event of this week are a mirror forcing us to ask hard questions, demanding that we see where our culture is failing," he said.
 “We must not react to evil and tragedy by abandoning the Constitution or infringing on the rights of our law-abiding citizens."